 Traditional google search ads are based on the search terms/keywords and ads that the advertiser chooses, resulting in full control.

-Therefore, a key benefit of this feed management tool is to be able to optimise your product feed to positively influence the keywords the advertiser appears for, alongside ensuring the most relevant ad is displayed.
+Therefore, a key benefit of this feed management tool is to be able to optimize your product feed to positively influence the keywords the advertiser appears for, alongside ensuring the most relevant ad is displayed.
 Such optimisations lead to less wastage and higher relevancy, ultimately leading to a positive impact on Revenue/ROI.

 Why ShoppingIQ as a Google Feed Management Tool?

-The 3 big players in regards to Google product feed management are ShoppingIQ, Intelligent Reach and ProductsUp.
+The 3 big players in regards to Google product feed management are ShoppingIQ, Intelligent Reach, and ProductsUp.
 ShoppingIQ however has the edge, its interface is cleaner and the technology is newer.
 It helps reduce wastage and resolves a lot of technical issues that are common with product feeds however are not necessarily common knowledge (yet) to advertisers.
 Google is partly at fault here for not warning advertisers of this issue which are very costly to advertisers.

 The team at ShoppingIQ are ex-google so are very aware of the flaws and performance issues with shopping ads which the vast majority of brands are experiencing.
 I had the opportunity to see some of this in action and saw how much advertising spend big brands like Argos and Asda are wasting with Google Shopping Ads.